pengwangucla/Toolkit/README.md

 	Run $PATH/Toolkit/demo.m to check the examples of mapping the part label annotations to the evaluation part (also the instance bounding boxes).

+	We also included the object localization method used in our paper if you want to use exactly the same localization for comparison (Check localizeObj_v2.m).

 For the labels' semantic meaning of the transfered part id map.

 	Run $PATH/Toolkit/LoadPascalPart.m